DTN Midday Grain Comments 10/23 11:23

-Grain trade is slightly lower at midday in quiet trade.
+Grain trade is firm across the board at midday

 By David Fiala